-Find out how AIS can help you achieve the governmental and retailer requirements of contamination and recall incidents, or learn more in the White Paper: How to Select Critical Control Points for X-ray Systems.
+Find out how AIS can help you achieve the governmental and retailer requirements of contamination and recall incidents.

-If your business is the unfortunate victim of a threat or attack AIS is equipped to assist you with product recovery and safety testing.
-In the event of an incident taking place (subject to it being a foreign body we can detect) we will be able to quickly – and confidentially – confirm whether your product is safe to go back into the distribution chain.
+If your business is the unfortunate victim of a threat or attack, AIS is equipped to assist you with product recovery and safety testing.
+In the event of an incident (subject to it being a foreign body we can detect) we will be able to quickly and confidentially confirm whether your product is safe to go back into the distribution chain.

-Read more in the TACCP guide, sponsored by Defra and the FSA: PAS 96:2017 (Guide to protecting and defending food and drink from deliberate attack’.
+Read more in the TACCP guide, sponsored by Defra and the FSA: PAS 96:2017 (Guide to protecting and defending food and drink from deliberate attack).